U.S. AF Defensive Applications and Network Support (DANS)

 Development, integration, and sustainment teams supporting the weapon system were not integrated and were slow to deliver new capabilities to CPTs and MDTs.
 The system was operating under an interim authority to operate (ATO) and training and support services were hindered by unclear delineation of responsibility and accountability among multiple support contracts.

 Three previously independent contracts were merged into the Defensive Applications and Network Support (DANS) contract, and DANS was tasked with engineering, building, developing, fielding, and sustaining the Cyberspace Vulnerability Assessment/Hunter (CVA/H) Weapon System.
-Within this unified work structure, Technica instituted DevSecOps practices and improvements to integration and service management processes.
+Within this unified work structure, Technica instituted safe agile framework for DevSecOps practices and improvements to integration and service management processes.

 Secure the Asset, Neutralize the Threat